 See our Directory of Visa Categories on usvisas.state.gov to determine which visa category might be appropriate for your purpose of travel to the United States.

-Entry of non-LPR foreign nationals who were present in South Africa, Brazil, the U.K., Ireland, People’s Republic of China, not including the Special Administrative Regions of Hong Kong and Macau, Iran, or the 26 countries that comprise the Schengen Area within 14 days prior to their arrival at the port of entry in the United States is suspended, per Presidential Proclamation.
-If you reside in, have traveled recently to, or intend to transit or travel to South Africa, Brazil, the UK, Ireland, China, Iran, or the Schengen Area (which is comprised of: Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, and Switzerland) prior to your planned trip to the United States, we recommend you postpone your visa interview appointment until 14 days subsequent to your departure from the subject country(ies).
+Entry of non-immigrants who were present in India, South Africa, Brazil, the U.K., Ireland, People’s Republic of China, not including the Special Administrative Regions of Hong Kong and Macau, Iran, or the 26 countries that comprise the Schengen Area within 14 days prior to their entry or attempted entry into the United States is suspended, per Presidential Proclamation.
+If you reside in, have traveled recently to, or intend to transit or travel to India, South Africa, Brazil, the U.K., Ireland, China, Iran, or the Schengen Area (which is composed of: Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, and Switzerland) prior to your planned trip to the United States, we recommend you postpone your visa interview appointment until 14 days subsequent to your departure from the subject country(ies).
 There is no fee to change an appointment and visa application fees are valid until September 30, 2022 in the country where the fee was paid.
-For questions about rescheduling a pending consular appointment, please send an email to: email@example.com or call 080 811 0089.
-Information concerning rescheduling a pending consular appointment is also available at https://ais.usvisa-info.com/en-tz/niv/users/sign_in
+Information concerning rescheduling a pending consular appointment is also available at https://ais.usvisa-info.com/en-tz/niv/users/sign_in.
+For questions about rescheduling a pending consular appointment, please send an email to email@example.com or call 080 811 0089.

 Travel to the United States on a temporary basis, including tourism, temporary employment, study and exchange.